Prof. Jay H Lee

 Korea Advanced Institute of Science and Technology (KAIST), Korea

-Title: Recent Advances in Machine Learning and Their Implications for Process Systems Engineering
+Title: Reinforcement Learning – Overview of Recent Progress and Potential Applications for Process Systems Engineering